COFREND/ONDE-format/ET_Specification/ET_file_format.md

 In the following sections, the data structure is described by blocks presented in tables.

-Hereafter, when pointing to ECUF and MFMC, we refer to MFMC specification document 2.0.0b[^1] and ECUF 1.0[^2].
+Hereafter, when pointing to ONDE UT, ECUF and MFMC, we refer to MFMC specification document and UT ONDE 1.0[^4] 2.0.0b[^1] and ECUF 1.0[^2].

 **Variables used in structure definition:**

-Definitions (derived from MFMC 2.0.0b specification)
+Definitions (derived from ONDE UT 1.0.0 specification)

-- Ultrasonic Element -- an ultrasonic transduction device that can be excited through an electric signal externally driven and/or that can reversely convert ultrasound into a signal
-- Ultrasonic Probe -- a collection of ultrasonic elements that are assembled together so that their relative positions and orientations are fixed during the acquisition process -- note that probes that possess the ability to adapt to the surface during the acquisition are not handled in this version of the specification
+- ET data point : a demodulated complex number (operating point) obtained at one frequency and for one sensor fo the probe.
+- Probe
+- Sensor group : collection of sensors (topology) which gives coherent data
 - Specimen -- object which is the subject of the inspection
+-	DataFrame -- a collection of coherent data obtained at a particular probe position consisting of at least one of the following:
+  * Demodulated data obtained using different emitters transmit and receivers combination for each excitation frequency;
+  * Encoder data and/or temporal data and/or rotation synchronization
+- As in the UT format, Encoder data (or equivalent) are stored in the trajectory block.
+-	Trajectory -- set of frames representing the different position of a device;
+-	Acquisition grid -- particular trajectory corresponding to a cartesian grid located at the surface of a plane or cylindrical component;
+-	Image zone -- 2D regular cartesian grid used to define the reconstruction points creating the images during a TFM or PWI-like acquisition;

+Reconstructed images corresponding to specific reconstruction zones

+	CSCAN Scalar data (peak-related or corresponding to particular post-treatments) 	Sequence – a collection of dataframes in which all acquisition parameters except the probe position are fixed from one dataframe to another;

 - Frame -- position and orientation of a given object related to an acquisition
 - Probe Element Combination (PEC) -- the system used within an MFMC structure to identify a specific element in a specific probe, comprising an HDF5 reference to the probe group and the index of an element in that probe;
-- Focal law -- a set of instructions that specify how one or more PECs are used together;
-- Transmit focal law -- a focal law relating to transmission of ultrasound from one or more PECs;
-- Receive focal law -- a focal law relating to reception of ultrasound from one or more PECs;
 - A-Scan -- a time-domain, ultrasonic signal (comprising amplitude measurements regularly sampled in time at a specified sampling frequency) that is recorded for a combination of transmit focal law and receive focal law; this can be used to represent both summed signals and elementary channels